 QCAT has the power to grant interim decisions as an emergency measure when immediate action is required to protect an adult that has, or may have, impaired decision making capacity from situations of harm or risk.
 This is a temporary measure for the protection of the adult from abuse, neglect or exploitation.

 QCAT can make an interim decision without a hearing and then conduct the final hearing at a later date.
 Interim orders are only made in exceptional circumstances and can be made for up to three months.

 Can a complaint be made about an administrator?

-If you have the appropriate facts to support a complaint against an administrator, you can lodge an application for review of an administrator with QCAT to enable them to address the matter.
-QCAT can suspend the administrator's powers for 3 months in appropriate circumstances.
+If you have the appropriate facts to support a complaint against an administrator, you can lodge an application for review of an administrator with QCAT to address the matter.
+QCAT can suspend the administrator's powers for three months in appropriate circumstances.

 If an administrator is suspended, the Public Trustee of Queensland is automatically appointed temporary administrator for the period of the suspension.